ryouchinsa/ryouchinsa.github.io/mask_to_polygon/README.md

 Have questions?
 Send an email to support@rectlabel.com.

-# Convert to pixels mask to polygon using the polygon smooth scrollbar
+# Convert pixels mask to polygon using the polygon smooth scrollbar

 There are 7 ticks on the polygon smooth scrollbar.